-Our Proprietary Technology
+Our Proprietary Technology, including our Mass Customization Platform

 We rely on our advanced proprietary technology to market to, attract and retain our customers, to enable customers to create graphic designs and place orders on our websites, and to aggregate and produce multiple orders from all over the world.
-We separate our software teams into teams that focus on customer-facing brands (merchant technologies) and teams that focus on manufacturing, supply chain and logistics technologies (fulfiller technologies).
+Technology is core to our competitive advantage, as without it we would not be able to produce custom orders in small quantities while achieving the economics that are more analogous to mass produced items.